garrettlr/Interviews-Front-End/README.md

 # PetList Test
-> These are a few features of the 'Search Page' on our site.
+> These are a few features on a typical the 'Search Page'.
-To view how the search page acts go to https://dogvacay.com/browse We will be pseudo implementing some of the features.
+We will be pseudo implementing some of the features.

 ## Assignment
-You will be implementing a few modules of a __LARGER PROJECT__ on the search page for the DogVacay site.
+You will be implementing a few modules of a __LARGER PROJECT__ on a search page.
 We would like your code to be of __production quality__.  i.e. code that we can push to production and integrate into our repository.
 To do this you may use either, [Backbone.js](http://backbonejs.org/), [React.js](https://facebook.github.io/react/), or roll your own implementation with plain vanilla Javascript.
 Feel free to add in any npm modules or libraries to help you, such as [JQuery](https://jquery.com/).
 We've created a started app in the included folders, that you can use to get started.

 You can write it in ES5 or ES6, whichever you feel more comfortable with.
 (There is no need to go out of your comfort zone, just try to write good clean code.)